 Short Answer: YES!

-Most of our customers are looking for artificial grass for dogs.
+Most of our customers are looking for fake grass for dogs.
 We tell them synthetic grass is perfect for pets.
 With optimal drainage, urine quickly drains, leaving no odors behind.
 Pet droppings are also easily maintained on synthetic turf – just pick them up or spray them off!
-Synthetic turf is also very durable so your dogs would have a difficult time trying to dig or chew it up.
+Synthetic grass is also very durable so your dogs would have a difficult time trying to dig or chew it up.
 Another benefit is that it doesn’t create mud puddles, so no more muddy paws being tracked through your house.

 Explore our blog for insightful articles, personal reflections and ideas that inspire action on the topics you care about.